-Chuckie sees his dad buried in the sand, only his head is visible.
+- Chuckie sees his dad buried in the sand, only his head is visible.
 Chuckie's reaction is priceless.
-Made this troper burst into laughter.

-Betty: Sweet goon von goolagon!
+Betty: Great Yvonne Goolagon!
 What's going on here?!
 Philly, Lilly, you're nudists!

 Didi: Betty!
 I'm surprised at you, they're just babies, Lipschitz says...

-Betty: Never mind that hippie Lipschitz!
-I don't know what kind of baby colony you're running, Deed, but it's time to face facts!
-The sixties are over and we lost, so get with the program, alright?
+Betty: Don't start with that hippie Lipschitz, Deed!
+I don't know what kind of baby colony you're trying to run here, but it's time to face facts!
+The 60s are over and we lost, so just get with the program, alright?

 Angelica: (terrified) Who's Angora!?

 Charlotte: (on the phone to Jonathan) What?
-Not you Jonathan; you know I wouldn't call one of my employees sweetie.
-At least, not since the Clarence Thomas hearings.
+Not you, Jonathan; you know I would never call one of my employees "sweetie."
+At least not since the Clarence Thomas hearings.